TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Personal Information**

 "Personal Information" means information that we directly associate with a specific person or entity (for example, name. addresses. telephone numbers. email address.
 Social Security Number. call records. wireless device location).
-Personal information does not include "de-identified, "anonymous," or "aggregate" information  which are not associated with a specific person or entity.
+Personal information does not include "de-identified,” "anonymous," or "aggregate" information – which are not associated with a specific person or entity.

 **Customer Proprietary Network Information (CPNI)**